 Trump discusses China, 'political fairness' with Google CEO

-U.S. President Donald Trump said he met with the chief executive of Alphabet Inc's Google on Wednesday and discussed "political fairness" and the company's business in China.

-WASHINGTON: U.S. President Donald Trump said he met with the chief executive of Alphabet Inc's Google on Wednesday and discussed "political fairness" and the company's business in China.
+WASHINGTON: US President Donald Trump said he met with the chief executive of Alphabet's Google on Wednesday (Mar 27) and discussed "political fairness" and the company's business in China.

 "Also discussed political fairness and various things that @Google can do for our Country.
 Meeting ended very well!," Trump said.